 - This permit is valid for each burn season, December 1st through April 30th on permissive burn days unless suspended by fire officials during periods of fire danger or revoked by fire personnel.
 Each new burn season requires a new burn permit.

 - Residential Burning is to dispose of natural vegetation originating on the property of a one or two family dwelling.
-Burning is not allowed on commercial property unless specifically permitted by the Big Sur Volunteer Fire Brigade.
+Burning is not allowed on commercial property unless specifically permitted by the Big Sur Fire.

 - The hotter the fire, the less smoke there will be.
 Be aware of where your smoke is going.
 If the smoke is affecting your neighbors or creating an unsafe condition, put the fire out.
 Smoke complaints may result in fire personnel revoking this permit.

 - The use of burn barrels or incinerators is prohibited.